-If you love eggs and are bored with the usual egg recipes, it is definitely time to whip out something new.
-Here are three amazing egg dishes that will bring a new flavor to your dining table and make your mealtime a tastier experience.
+If you love eggs and are bored with the usual recipes, it is definitely time to whip out something new.
+Here are three amazing dishes that will bring a new flavor to your dining table and make your mealtime a tastier experience.

 3 Amazing egg recipes

 Heat some vegetable oil.
 Put 2-3 finely chopped garlic cloves and a 4 cm-sized ginger piece (finely shredded) into a pan on high heat.
 Cook for about 2 minutes until the ginger and garlic show a golden color.
 Put in 1 cup of mint leaves that are slightly wilted and keep mixing the contents of the pan.

 Pour 6 lightly beaten eggs, 1 tablespoon soy sauce, ½ teaspoon caster sugar, and a few drops of sesame oil into the mix.
 Keep chopping the eggs and stirring the mixture over two to three minutes.
 When it has become dry and shows a caramelized or dark brown color, it is time to stop.
 This dish is ideally served alongside steamed rice.